pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 $ ./bin/tidb-server
 ```

-in the root directory of the source code.

 You can then start a new shell and use `ps` or `pgrep` to find the PID of the tidb server process you just started.